JAForbes/blog/posts/alternative-to-npm-scripts.md

 We can embrace unix without having to leave node conventions in the dust.  npm scripts are a great simple tool with powerful semantics.
 I really like them.
 But from now on, I'll be using the above pattern because it solves all the problems I have with npm scripts.

 There's room for improvement, we could automatically generate tab completion for bash scripts that use this style.
 We could extend this approach in a myriad of ways.
 But I think this pattern alone allows us to use `package.json` as just project meta data and move our build logic into it's own file.
-Because it's just vanilla bash we can lint it with shellcheck and get little benefits like comments and syntax highlighting.
+Because it's just vanilla bash we can lint it with shellcheck and get benefits like comments and syntax highlighting.

 I hope this post has given you some ideas for your own projects.